hh-programming-2/programming-2/README.md

 At the end of the course, we will deepen and apply previous topics, exploring concepts such as concurrency and recursion. **This week's materials are optional and won't be included in the final exam**.

+#### Exercises

+> [!NOTE]
+> You can find the exercise descriptions in the "Exercises" tab in Moodle.

+- Commit history (the final exercise)
+- ⭐ Bonus exercise: Generics and Sudoku

 #### ⭐ Bonus: Further reading

 - [Virtual Threads (dev.java)](https://dev.java/learn/new-features/virtual-threads/)